 The Company has conducted extensive research and has identified specific channels to penetrate with its new portfolio of novel technologies.
-The Company has begun to execute this vision and has launched the first product line called 'Breathe TM', through our manufacturing partner, The Starco Group.
-The Company has applied for a registered trademark for Breathe with the United States Patent and Trade Office.
+The Company intends to raise capital to assist in launching and marketing these products through debt and equity financing.
+The Company has begun to execute this vision and has launched the first product line called 'Breathe TM', through our manufacturing partner, The Starco Group ("TSG").
 Breathe is an environmentally-friendly line of household cleaning aerosol products.
 It is the world's first aerosol household cleaning line to be approved by the EPA's Safer Choice program.
 This product line is biodegradable and is propelled by nitrogen, which makes up approximately 80% of the earth's breathable air.
 Breathe was named Partner of the Year by the EPA's Safer Choice Program for 2018, a tremendous honor.

-The Breathe line is currently on shelves in all Wegmans stores, almost 1,000 Walmart stores, almost 300 stores serviced through UNFI and is currently shipping its first load in to all Menards and all Home Depots.
-The Company executed a deal with Centeral Garden Excel ("Central"), one of the largest distributors to the DIY/Hardware retail channel.
+The Breathe line is predominantly on 300 to 400 stores serviced through UNFI as well as in almost 500 Home Depots through a distributor called Central Garden Excel ("Central"), one of the largest distributors to the DIY/Hardware retail channel.
 Central will be handling all of the Company's distribution to Home Depot and are currently presenting to others that are considered to be competitive players to Home Depot.
 The Company has also begun to implement its online sales strategy and Breathe is now available on Amazon.
-Breathe is currently being presented to a few other national retailers in the United States and the prospects of landing more is strong.
+Breathe is currently being presented to a few other national retailers in the United States.